 Named for Orioles Hall of Fame catcher and 1983 World Series MVP Rick Dempsey, this full-service brew pub and restaurant located on Eutaw Street is open year round, on both gamedays and non-gamedays.
 The menu features upscale American fare and is highlighted by specialty beers brewed on-site.
 Stop in before the game to catch up with friends and watch the latest sports action of the day.
 Take a break in the climate-controlled bar and restaurant throughout the game, or come after to grab a late bite to eat.
 On non-gamedays, gather with friends and watch the Birds on the road on one of the many HD televisions inside.

-Located under the orange tent behind the centerfield bleachers on Eutaw Street is Boog's BBQ.
-During many Orioles home games, Boog Powell, the former All-Star first baseman, can be found signing autographs and serving up some of Maryland's finest barbecue beef, pork, and turkey.
+Located behind the centerfield bleachers on Eutaw Street is Boog's BBQ.
+During many Orioles home games, BOOG POWELL, the former All-Star first baseman, can be found signing autographs and serving up some of Maryland's finest barbecue beef, pork, and turkey.
 Boog's BBQ is also served in the All-Star Café on the Oriole Park Club Level.

 Plaques representing each member of the Orioles Hall of Fame can be found on a brick wall along Oriole Park's Eutaw Street walkway.